-Verizon getting Windows Phone 7 "this holiday season" according to Microsoft tweetAlex Wagner - Senior News Editor
+Verizon getting Windows Phone 7 "this holiday season" according to Microsoft tweetAlex Wagner - Deputy Managing Editor, News Desk

 Windows Phone 7 was thought to be CDMA-only until some time in 2011, but it looks like Verizon's excitement about the platform may lead to that date being pushed up just a little bit.
 The official Windows Phone Twitter account (@WindowsPhone) recently let one user know that Verizon stores will start receiving at least one Windows Phone 7 device "this holiday season" with more arriving "in early 2011," when we originally expected the first devices to land.
 A more recent tweet from the @WindowsPhone account, though, says that "Verizon is a valued partner and we look forward to seeing Windows Phone 7 devices in their stores in 2011."
 The original tweet is still up, so our optimism hasn't completely disappeared.